Guard Your Heart: The Virtuous Woman’s Guide

 That’s why prayer is so important.
 It is the avenue where we can confess where we’ve gone wrong and request additional help through the Holy Spirit to help us to make the right decisions.

-a prayerless Christian is a powerless one.
+It is a known saying that a prayerless Christian is a powerless one.

 Prayer is our heavenly connection that intercepts and destroys satan’s attempt to overthrow us.